hanglu-gif/hanglu-gif.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
-title: "About Me"
+title: "Hang Lu"
 author_profile: true
 ---

+Welcome to my personal academic homepage.

+Please visit the **About** page to learn more about my research and background.

 I am **Hang Lu**, a PhD candidate in Electrical Engineering with a research focus on **optoelectronics and electro-optical (E–O) integration**.